jlazovskis/vipics/README.md

 Feb 25 2019 Halos introduced, method to increase their radius introduced.<br>
 Mar 29 2019 Cylinders introduced.
 They do not move when balls are moved.<br>
 Apr 10 2019 Cylinders move when balls are moved.<br>
-Apr 17 2019 Cylinders disappear when balls are removed.
+Apr 17 2019 Cylinders disappear when balls are removed.<br>
+Apr 22 2019 2-dimensional Vietoris-Rips complex complete.
+Toggle for 1-dimensional complex for better performance.<br>

 ### Installation instructions